How to Promote B2B Business Through Email Marketing

-That is why you need to write short but the meaningful pre-header text to entice and engage your recipients.
+That is why you must write short, meaningful pre-header text to entice and engage your recipients.

 This is your first chance to engage a customer.
 Make sure you do it right.

-Many marketers neglect this space since they believe that recipients don’t look at it.
+Many marketers neglect this space because they believe recipients don’t look at it.

 However, that is entirely wrong.
 Besides the sender’s name, that is the first thing they see.

-Your pre-header text needs to complement or supplement the subject line; it needs to add info and thus grab the reader’s attention more easily.
+Your pre-header text needs to complement or supplement the subject line; it needs to add info, thus grabbing the reader’s attention more easily.

 However, don’t push it too much.

 Some businesses often write a pre-header that is too good to be true.
 In other words, it is quite catchy, but the info isn’t accurate.
 It would be best if you never did that.

-Writing misleading subject lines, pre-header, and content, in general, can only tarnish your reputation.
+In general, misleading subject lines, pre-header, and content can only tarnish your reputation.

 3 – Build a long list of subscribers